(Please enjoy this updated version of this week’s commentary from the Reitmeister Total Return newsletter).

 But let’s be honest with ourselves.
 Its crazy out there!

 That’s why I am trying my best to help investors make sense of it all and profit from whatever scenario comes our way.
 The best way for me to do that is give you 30 days access to the Reitmeister Total Return.

 This is my newsletter service where I share more frequent commentaries on the market outlook, trading strategy, and yes, a portfolio of hand selected stocks and ETFs to produce profits whether we have a bull…a bear…or anywhere in between.

-The solution is a unique portfolio I have constructed that provides protection against the bear when it reawakens from hibernation.
-While at the same time leans into some of the stocks that are benefiting the most from the current bubble.
+As shared above, the unique portfolio I have constructed at this time leans into the stocks that are benefiting the most from the current bubble.
 That explains how we continue to top the market at this time.
 Yet we are FULLY prepared for when the rug gets pulled out and stock prices better reflect the still dire economic situation.

 Just click the link below to see all 11 stocks and ETFs in this uniquely successful portfolio.
 Plus get ongoing commentary and trades to adjust your strategy as 2020 continues to the wildest market in history.
 Gladly it can be tamed.